Articut

 ---|---|---|---|

-user_defined_dict_file | dict | {} | A dictionary format data.
-The key must be a string and the values are stored in a list.
-The list can be an empty list. (e.g. UserDefinedDICT = {"key": ["value1", "value2",...],...}). |
+user_defined_dict_file | dict | {} | User-defined dictionary, must be in dictionary format. (e.g. UserDefinedDICT = {"key": ["value1", "value2",...],...})。 |

 Result Returned